European Pharmaceutical Journal

-Acta Facultatis Pharmaceuticae Universitatis Comenianae is a biannual peer-reviewed open access scientific journal covering all areas of pharmacy.
+European Pharmaceutical Journal (formerly Acta Facultatis Pharmaceuticae Universitatis Comenianae) is a biannual peer-reviewed open access scientific journal covering all areas of pharmacy.
 The editor in chief is Juraj Piešťanský (Comenius University).
 It is an official journal of Comenius University.
 In 2014 it was moved to the De Gruyter Open imprint and switched to full open access.

 Abstracting and indexing

 The journals is abstracted and indexed in: